fermitools/htvault-config/README.md

 If you want also want to support kerberos, the `credclaim` used for all issuers in a Vault instance sharing that kerberos for credential renewal must map to the user's kerberos ID.
+For that reason, the source of information for both the OIDC issuer and for the Kerberos Domain Controller (KDC) must ultimately be from the same database.
 See the discussion on `policydomain` below in the kerberos section to see whether or not the domain name should be included in the `credclaim` value.

 Each role under roles should have the following keywords: